|

 A Sports School for the Bund

-Deutscher Mädel (BDM - League of German Girls - girls' Hitler Youth) was built in the
+deutscher Mädel (BDM - League of German Girls - girls' Hitler Youth) was built in the

 Berchtesgaden suburb of Strub in 1938.
 The complex serves today as a home for the elderly